Pediatric Cystic Fibrosis

 Pediatric cystic fibrosis is an inherited disease that causes severe damage to the lungs and other organs in the body.
 The symptoms of cystic fibrosis include thickened, sticky mucus that can clog the airways, leading to breathing problems, lung infections and other serious health concerns.

 Today, pediatric cystic fibrosis can be diagnosed in infancy thanks to modern screening tools.
 Early intervention and treatment are key in ensuring an optimum quality of life for your child.
-At The University of Kansas Health System, each member of our multidisciplinary cystic fibrosis team is passionate about providing your child with the best possible care.
+At The University of Kansas Health System, each member of our multidisciplinary cystic fibrosis team is passionate about providing your child with the best cystic fibrosis treatment in Kansas City.

 What is pediatric cystic fibrosis?